 In addition, at Summit Consulting Ltd, we can provide you with enterprise-wide security.

-- Full disk encryption (FDE), where every bit of data on the disk or server is encrypted with military grade encryption, with very minimal performance impact.
+- Full disk encryption (FDE), where every bit of data on the disk or server is encrypted with military-grade encryption, with a very minimal performance impact.

 - We also set up a secure email server (SES), which prevents auto banning of risky attachments

 - Secure voice over internet protocol (Secure call VOIP)

 For best results, we recommend banks to set up a secure shell (SSH) tunneling for all financial institutions network traffic.
 This is multi-level encryption that ensures secure communication.
 All we do is to install an SSH client on any secured access point, in this case, the bank clients or other partners.

 The above said it does not matter how much resources you have, if you don’t know how to use them, they still will not be enough.
 That is why training your staff in the Certified Cyber Security Manager is critical for ensuring overall bank security.